Posted by lynchmetals on | Comments Off on Why Work with Aluminum 4047?

 Industries across the manufacturing spectrum prize aluminum for its lightweight, yet durable properties and its excellent abilities to conduct thermal and electrical energy.

 Aluminum 4047 is one of the most popular types of aluminum alloy.
-Often compared with aluminum 4043, aluminum 4047 is a non–heat-treated alloy primarily composed of silicon, iron, copper, zinc, magnesium, and aluminum.
+Often compared with aluminum 4043, it’s a non–heat-treated alloy primarily composed of silicon, iron, copper, zinc, magnesium, and aluminum.

 Aluminum 4047’s higher silicon content minimizes its shrinkage and gives it a smooth finish, setting it apart from aluminum 4043.
-Aluminum 4047 also can withstand higher temperatures than other aluminum alloys, meaning that it performs better in automotive and aerospace applications.
+Furthermore, it can withstand higher temperatures than other aluminum alloys, meaning that it performs better in automotive and aerospace applications.

-What are the Advantages of Working with Aluminum 4047?
+What are the Advantages of Working with 4047 Aluminum?

 Aluminum 4047 comes with many advantages, including: